 Hydraulic fluid is pulled from the Hydraulic Tank to the suction port of the Hydraulic Pump.
-Pressurized fluid leaves the pump and goes to Port P of the Functions Manifold.
+Pressurized fluid leaves the pump and goes to Proportional Valve.
+From the Proportional Valve, fluid goes to Port P of the Functions Manifold and to the Load Sense port of the pump.
 Unused fluid is routed back to the tank through Port T of the Functions Manifold.
+Pump case pressure drains back to the tank.

-Figure 1-6: Pump Circuit
+Figure 1-7: Pump Circuit